-ED.
-Insufficient impoundment capacity.
+E. Insufficient impoundment capacity.
 If a survey, capacity calculations, or settled solids thickness measurements, indicate an existing impoundment is not capable of meeting the capacity requirements required by Subsection D of 20.6.6.17 NMAC, then within 90 days of the effective date of the discharge permit the permittee shall submit a corrective action plan for department approval.
 The plan may include, but is not limited to, proposals for constructing an additional impoundment, reducing the discharge volume, removing accumulated solids, changing wastewater or stormwater management practices, or installing an advanced treatment system.
 The corrective action plan shall include a schedule for implementation through completion of corrective actions.
-The corrective action plan.
+The corrective action plan schedule shall propose completion not to exceed one year from the submittal date of the initial corrective action plan.
 Within 30 days of the date of postal notice of the department's approval of the corrective action plan, the permittee shall initiate implementation of the plan.
 Should the corrective action plan include removal of accumulated solids, solids shall be removed from the impoundment in a manner that is protective of the impoundment liner.
 The plan shall include the method of removal, and locations and methods for storage and disposal of the solids-slurry.
 If the plan proposes land application of the solids-slurry, the plan must also include the analytical results of total Kjeldahl nitrogen and chloride obtained from a representative sample of the solids-slurry to be applied.
 Notwithstanding Paragraph (6) of Subsection D of 20.6.6.17 NMAC, if a corrective action plan required under this subsection calls for construction of a new wastewater impoundment or improvement of an existing wastewater impoundment, and ground water quality standards have not been exceeded in monitoring wells installed to monitor the existing impoundment for the four quarters preceding submission of the corrective action plan, the permittee may propose and the department may approve a liner for the new wastewater impoundment or improvement of the existing impoundment consistent with the liner design approved by the department at the time of the last discharge permit issued by the department before the effective date of the dairy rule.